 You can send international wires to over 200 countries, and the bank offers more than 140 currencies.
 Any outbound international wire transfer sent in a foreign currency is free.

-In contrast, outbound international wires sent in US dollars will set you back $45.
-International wire transfers should reach the payee within two business days, provided they are sent before the 5 PM cut-off window.
+In contrast, outbound international wires sent in US dollars will cost $45.
+International wire transfers should reach the payee within two business days, provided you send them before the 5 PM cut-off window.

 Pros: